shigeyukey/shige-addons-wiki/src/ankimote.md

 The original authors are inactive as of 2022-2024 (they are medical students so they are probably currently working in the medical field and could be busy) but they are accepting donations for development via paypal -> [The Original Ankimote](https://ankiweb.net/shared/info/149004221)

 Please note that these are different developments, and donating to me will not support the original authors.
-(Anki add-ons are open source so developers are free to use them)
+(Anki add-ons are open source so developers are free to use them, include my add-ons)

 ## Credit